Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Related Work

 \section{Related Work}

 \textbf{Vision-and-Language Navigation Models.} A wide range of methods have been proposed for addressing VLN tasks.
-These methods have evolved from early LSTM-based architectures~\citep{anderson2018vision, tan2019learning} to Transformer-based models~\citep{chen2021history, chen_think_2022, an2023bevbert} and, most recently, to Large Language Model (LLM)-based agents~\citep{ zhou_navgpt_2023, chen_mapgpt_2024, lin_navcot_2024, zhou_navgpt-2_2024, zheng2024towards_navillm, zhang2025spartund}.
-A critical challenge in VLN research is enhancing the generalization capability of agents, allowing them to navigate effectively in unfamiliar environments and handle novel instructions.
-To enhance generalization, most existing methods utilize data-driven augmentation strategies, focusing either on augmenting visual observations~\citep{li2022envedit, liu2021vision, li2023panogen} or synthesizing additional navigation instructions~\citep{wang2023scaling, wang_bootstrapping_2024, hao2020prevalent, zhang-kordjamshidi-2023-vln-trans, zhang-etal-2024-navhint}.
-However, a fundamental limitation of purely data-driven augmentation approaches lies in their reliance on end-to-end training paradigms.
-Such monolithic models often memorize training examples rather than genuinely generalize, failing to fundamentally address the compositional reasoning required in novel or unseen scenarios.
-More recently, some approaches~\citep{zhou_navgpt_2023, chen_mapgpt_2024, long2024discuss, zhang2025flexvln} have explored zero-shot navigation by heavily depending on the general reasoning capabilities of LLMs without explicit training on task-specific datasets.
-However, their effectiveness remains constrained by the LLMs' inherent lack of detailed spatial understanding and precise grounding in real-world action execution.
+These methods have evolved from early LSTM-based architectures~\citep{anderson2018vision, tan2019learning} to Transformer-based models~\citep{chen2021history, chen_think_2022, an2023bevbert} and, most recently, to Large Language Model (LLM)-based agents~\citep{zhou_navgpt_2023, chen_mapgpt_2024, lin_navcot_2024, zhou_navgpt-2_2024, zheng2024towards_navillm, zhang-2025-vln-analogical, zhang2025spartund}.
+A primary challenge remains improving generalization to unfamiliar environments.
+Existing methods largely rely on data augmentation strategies for visual observations~\citep{li2022envedit, liu2021vision, li2023panogen} or instructions~\citep{wang2023scaling, wang_bootstrapping_2024, hao2020prevalent, zhang-kordjamshidi-2023-vln-trans, zhang-etal-2024-navhint}.
+However, these end-to-end supervised approaches often memorize training trajectories rather than mastering the compositional reasoning required in novel or unseen scenarios.
+While recent zero-shot LLM agents~\citep{zhou_navgpt_2023, chen_mapgpt_2024, long2024discuss, zhang2025flexvln} avoid task-specific training, they lack of detailed spatial understanding and precise grounding in action execution.
 In contrast, we propose SkillNav, a modular framework that explicitly decomposes VLN tasks into reusable navigation skills.
-Each skill is individually fine-tuned for precise spatial grounding, while high-level reasoning and flexible skill composition leverage LLMs and VLMs, significantly improving generalization to unseen environments and varied instructions.
+Each skill is individually fine-tuned for precise spatial grounding, while high-level reasoning and flexible skill composition leverage LLMs and VLMs, significantly improving generalization to unseen environments and varied instructions. \textbf{Multi-Agent Collaboration in Vision-Language Navigation.} Recent multi-agent VLN work has moved toward debate-style systems like DiscussNav~\citep{long2024discuss} and planner executor hierarchies like FlexVLN~\citep{zhang2025flexvln} and CLASH~\citep{wang2025clash}.
+Although these approaches can generalize better, they typically rely on ensembles that activate multiple models per step, incurring structural redundancy.
+When these generalist ensembles conflict, systems often default to ungrounded zero-shot LLM decisions, sacrificing in-domain precision for broader adaptability.
+SkillNav overcomes this dilemma by decomposing navigation into a library of specialized skill agents.
+A VLM router selects one best-fit specialist for the current sub-goal instead of invoking an ensemble.
+This enables the VLM to perform compositional planning by decomposing complex instructions into manageable sub-goals and mapping them to specific skills, while specialized agents ensure precise, grounded action execution.
+Consequently, SkillNav achieves state-of-the-art generalization on unfamiliar benchmarks like GSA-R2R while remaining competitive on in-domain datasets such as R2R, effectively balancing computational efficiency with robust performance.